trolund/game-of-life-blazor/Readme.md

-## Game of life implemented in Blazor
+## Game of Life implemented in Blazor

 Conways Game Of Life implemented in Blazor.